 A good pivoting system is essential for maneuvering the shaver around your face’s different contours.
 The more your shaver can rotate and maintain a circling direction, the more it will adapt to your face’s natural curves.

 The bottom line is that rotary shavers aren’t as easy to clean as their foil counterparts.

 You should clean the individual parts of your rotary shaver every few days.
 If your rotary shaver comes with a cleaning dock – and many do – it saves you the time and energy spent on manual cleaning.

 10. Speaking of brands …

-Next, let’s take a look at our picks for the best rotary shavers of 2019.
+Next, let’s take a look at our picks for the best rotary shavers.